ju-bezdek/langchain-decorators/README.md

 **Main principles and benefits:**

 - more `pythonic` way of writing code
-- write multiline prompts that wont break your code flow with indentation
+- write multiline prompts that won't break your code flow with indentation
 - making use of IDE in-built support for **hinting**, **type checking** and **popup with docs** to quickly peek in the function to see the prompt, parameters it consumes etc.
 - leverage all the power of 🦜🔗 LangChain ecosystem
 - adding support for **optional parameters**